a-rosenberg/cookbook/recipes/coconut-baked-oatmeal.md

 - coconut whipped cream (optional)

 ### instructions
-1. Preheat the oven to 375 degrees (without convection) and melt coconut oil (or replacement) to grease baking dish.
+1. Preheat the oven to 375F (without convection) and melt coconut oil (or replacement) to grease baking dish.
-2. Smash bananas in large mixing bowl.
+1. Smash bananas in large mixing bowl.
 Combine all ingredients up to rolled oats and mix well.
 Spoon in oats and stir to combine.
-3. Bake for 45 minutes at 375F.
+1. Bake for 45 minutes.
 Remove and let cool for a couple minutes before digging in.
-Optionally, top with fruit and whipped coconut cream.
+Optionally, top with fruit and coconut whipped cream.

 ### notes
 Can be served warm or cold.
+Keeps for a few days in the fridge.